 If you were divorced or legally separated from your spouse, but you were enrolled in the same qualified health plan, you and your spouse must allocate your policy amounts on each of your separate tax returns.
 This allows you to figure your premium tax credits and reconcile advance payments that may have been made on your behalf.

 If you are considering divorce, are recently separated or currently going through a divorce, you may have questions about your tax status and liabilities.
-Contact SCL’s tax experts, now helping clients in and near Bronx, Eastchester, Westchester, Mount Vernon, and Yonkers, NY.
+Contact SCL’s tax professionals, now helping clients in and near Bronx, Eastchester, Westchester, Mount Vernon, and Yonkers, NY.
 As Enrolled Agents, we can help clients throughout the country alleviate their IRS issues and minimize their tax burdens.